 First, a little science: there is increasing evidence of a “window of opportunity” in music development between birth and age seven.
 A child’s brain is a learning machine during this time; brain growth is rapid and neurons are forming connections and pathways to other neurons at a faster rate than any other time in a human’s life.
 It’s a marvelous time to learn new things!

 After this window of opportunity passes, the growth of intra-brain connections slows down and it becomes much harder to learn new information and form new habits.
-For example: children who learn a second language before age seven can have native-like proficiency.
-After this age, children may achieve “near-nativeness” but will never reach the level of those begin earlier.
+You can see this in action with language.
+If you learn a language as a kid before age seven, you’ll have native proficiency.
+If you start learning later, you’ll never be as proficient as native speakers.
+Music is the same.

 So when should you start?
 The earlier the better, but definitely before age 7.
 Musicologie has programs and curriculum tailored to each age, from infant to age 7 and beyond.

 How to Find the Right Class, Teacher or Curriculum For Your Child’s Age

 Now that you know you should start your child sometime before age seven, which program is right?
 There are a couple of paths to consider: